Jorge0594/Round-Robin-Tournament/README.md

 |  Round 7  |  4 - 8  |  5 - 3  |  6 - 2  |  7 - 1  |

 ## How to use
 - Create a instance of `TournamentCalendar` class.
-You must passing three arguments to the constructor of this class:
+You must pass three arguments to the constructor of this class:
-    - List of teams names.
+    - A list of teams names.
-    - Start date of league with following format `dd-MM-yyyy`.
+    - Start date of league with the following format `dd-MM-yyyy`.
     - Round size (in days).
-    - (Optional) List with the feast days.
+    - (Optional) A list with the feast days.
 In this case the application avoid to create a new round in a feast days contained in the list.

-- Call the method `getSchedule` and obtain your tournament schedule.
+- Call the method `getSchedule` to obtain your tournament schedule.

 ## References